Klortho/d3-flextree/test-cases/README.md

     - default - uses the default separation function, that returns "1" for siblings, or "2" otherwise.
     - "separation-1" - constant separation function that always returns 1.
-    - "separation-custom" - returns 1 for sibs, 1.4 for first cousins (or
-      nephew/uncle) and 2 otherwise
     - "spacing-0" - this will give constant spacing of 0, so that for the original variable node-size examples, their expected results will be the same as before.